 For everyone who may not already know.
 Puppies are born blind so please do not freak out.
 They will not open their eyes, which will be blue, until they are about two weeks old and they will still be unable to see well until they are about three weeks old when their eye color will darken to black.
 Also, dams frequently lose copious amounts of hair after the birth of the litter.
 Some will start to lose during pregnancy or as early as their heat.
 It is normal and will grow back if your female is healthy.

 Words bold and in green lead to pictures of whatever I am discussing.
 Words in purple lead to sites that have the tools or information I recommend.
-Words in brown will lead to the dictionary for an explaination of the term.
-If you have any problems viewing anything, please let me know so that I may fix the links or pictures.
-I hope to have video in the future, but that may be awhile.
+Words in brown will lead to the dictionary for an explanation of the term.

 Getting ready for delivery